 If you enroll your spouse in one of your employer retiree group medical plans listed below, carefully read this information about the \$200/month spouse surcharge.
 You can still enroll your eligible spouse on your medical plan, but if your spouse is still working and declined his/her employer medical coverage, then you will pay more to enroll your spouse in the PPO Plan (includes PMD, MPD) or HDP.
-This applies to surviving spouses enrolled in the PPO Plan (PPO Pl
+This applies to surviving spouses enrolled in the PPO Plan (PMD, MPD) or HDP.

 Important: If you enrolled your spouse in the PPO Plan (includes PMD or MPD), or the HDP, then you MUST complete a Spouse Medical Plan Surcharge Affidavit and turn it in to the Human Resources Department by the date due.
-It is best to turn it in during annual enrollment.
 If you do not turn in the form, you will automatically be charged the surcharge if you cover your spouse in any of the plans listed above.
 If the spouse surcharge applies to you, it is in addition to your monthly retiree medical plan premium.
 More information is included in your enrollment packet and at pebcinfo.com.